 FAS Transportation Audits Division (QMCAB)

-Also, include with your submitted paid transportation bills a completed Agency Invoice Log and Standard Form 1186, Transmittal for Transportation Schedules.
+Also, when paid transportation bills are submitted via email or CD a completed Agency Invoice Log Report and Standard Form 1186 -- Transmittal for Transportation Schedules are required.
 All documents should be submitted by the 15th of each month.
-Reference the Transportation Handbook and Regulations web page for the Agency Invoice Log and Standard Form 1186.
-If further assistance is needed, please send an email to the Disputes Resolution Branch at email@example.com
+Reference the Transportation Handbook and Regulations web page for the Agency Invoice Log Report and Standard Form 1186.

 GSA’s postpayment audit includes, but is not limited to:

-- Issue a Notice of Overcharge stating that a TSP owes a debt to the agency; and
+- Issue a Notice of Overcharge stating that a TSP owes a debt to the agency.

 - Issue a GSA Notice of Indebtedness when a TSP owes an ordinary debt to an agency.

-The Transportation Audits Division, in conjunction with three audit contracting companies, review an average of over 12 million transportation invoices per year, recovering millions of dollars in the process.
-Funds recovered because of post payment audits are returned to the Treasury Department.
+The Transportation Audits Division reviews, on average, over 12 million transportation invoices per year.
+Any funds recovered during the post payment audits process are returned to the Treasury Department.